 At the Blue Hole, the freshwater lake that occupies a former rock quarry, we scoped a four-point stag.
 This little creature was surprisingly friendly and unintimidated by our cabal of bloodthirsty hunters.
-(Only one amongst us was an actual hunter.
-Though he spoke at length about mounting the deer’s small head on his wall, the deer was unfazed).
+(Only one amongst us was an actual hunter.)
+Though he spoke in extended soliloquies about mounting the deer’s small head on his wall, the deer was unfazed.
 He was so disarmed, and disarming that I forgot to snap a photo of him.
 The key deer are trixy.
 Left in search of consolation, all I got were these shots of vegetation and brush.
 There were signs about the various plants.
-I read them—poisonwood stands out, for obvious reasons—but retained exactly none of the knowledge that loitered in my head before my thoughts returned to small deer.
+I read them—poisonwood stands out, for obvious reasons.
+But I retained exactly none of the knowledge that loitered in my head before my thoughts returned to small deer.
 Fucking small deer always win.